kayua/Audio-Classification/ReadMe.md

 ---------------------
 ### Dataset for Experiments RAW

-Description of the datasets used for training and validating the models as well as the link to obtain them.
+Description of the datasets used to train and validate the models, as well as the link to obtain them.
+The table below details the raw dataset obtained.
 <table>
     <tbody>
         <tr>